MartinCerny-awin/pseudolocale/Readme.md

 Note: Nodejs must be installed to use the command line interface.

-    ./bin/pseudolocale --string 'A test string with a %token%.'
+    ./bin/pseudolocale --string 'This is going to be pseudolocalized %token%.'
-    // [!!Á ţȇšŧ śťřīņğ ŵıţħ ą %token%.!!]
+    // [!!Ţĥĩś ĩś ĝōĩńĝ ţō ƀē ƥśēũďōĺōćàĺĩźēď %token%.!!]

     // example.json